Mankweng: Transport

 Transport to Mankweng from Polokwane ranges from buses to minibus taxis and private taxi services.

-The R71 which is the main road to Mankweng and Tzaneen has more than a million vehicles driving on it daily, and congestion usually is seen in the morning and afternoons.
+The R71 which is the main road to Mankweng and Tzaneen has thousands of vehicles driving on it daily, and congestion usually is seen in the morning and afternoons.

-Mankweng is a hub for villages around it, so transport is at place for those travelling to and from Mankweng.
+Mankweng is a hub for villages around it, so transport is readily available for those travelling to and from Mankweng.
 Moria, the ZCC church grounds, is only a few kilometers away from Mankweng and so during Easter and during any other church event, people from all over South Africa make a stop at Paledi Mall to freshen up before continuing with the journey to ZCC.